RyLoveQuantStats/Portfolio-Investing/README.md

 ### Running the Simulations

-- **Main Script:**
-  To run the comprehensive portfolio simulations (equity, covered call, and combined strategies) and output risk metrics and visualizations, execute:

-  python scripts/portfolio.py

-  This will download historical data, run the simulations, and save several plots and an Excel file (`portfolio_risk_metrics.xlsx`) in the project’s output directory.

 - **Jupyter Notebook:**
   For an interactive experience and step-by-step analysis, open the notebook:

   jupyter notebook notebooks/Finance_Academy_Project.ipynb

-### Key Configurations

-The following parameters can be adjusted in the scripts to tailor the analysis:
-- **Time Period:**
-  Set by `Start_Date` and `End_Date` (e.g., `"2019-06-01"` to `"2024-12-31"`).
-- **Risk-Free Rates:**
-  Separate risk-free rates for equity (CAPM & Sharpe calculations) and options (Black-Scholes pricing).
-- **Option Parameters:**
-  Configure shares per contract, transaction cost, target delta, option term lengths, and volatility thresholds.
-- **ETF List & Benchmark:**
-  A list of sector ETFs (e.g., `['XLY', 'XLP', ...]`) and a benchmark (typically `SPY`) are used throughout the simulations.

 ### Visualizations and Outputs